-As per NAST standards and the stated goals for this degree, students enrolled in the Bachelor of Arts in Theatre with concentrations in Design Technology, Performance, Theatre Arts Management or Theatre Studies and in the Bachelor of Arts in Musical Theatre degree program are expected to demonstrate the following competencies upon graduation:
+As per NAST standards and the stated goals for this degree, students enrolled in the Bachelor of Arts in Theatre with concentrations in Design Technology, Performance, Theatre Arts Management or Theatre Studies and in the Bachelor of Fine Arts in Musical Theatre degree program are expected to demonstrate the following competencies upon graduation:

 General Education at Western Connecticut State University combines course-based competencies with opportunities to explore a wide range of disciplines outside of a student’s major.
 The university has identified 10 competencies that support academic success and prepare students for life-long learning.
 There are shared learning outcomes for each competency, which are embedded in courses across the curriculum.

 Competencies may be satisfied in the major, minor or any other area of interest.
 There are no rules about how many competencies can be satisfied in the major.
 The only rules are:

 - All competencies must be satisfied (as listed here).

 - All students must complete at least 40 credits outside of their major discipline.